-Figure 3 and S2 show the difference in moisture transport, and geopotential height and wind at 500 hPa in AM obtained by subtracting those fiedls in EXP_CLM from the three model experiments.
-In EXP_TNI (Figure 3), the Gulf-to-U.S. moisture transport is greatly increased and an anomalous upper-level cyclone is formed over North America that brings more cold and dry air to the central U.S., all indicating enhanced large-scale differential advection in the central U.S. In EXP_LAN and EXP_ELN (Figure S2), on the other hand, the Gulf-to-U.S. moisture transport is neither increased nor decreased.
-A relatively weak anomalous upper-level cyclone is formed in EXP_LAN, but it is positioned over the eastern seaboard.
-In EXP_ELN, a weak anomalous upper-level anticyclone is formed and also positioned over the eastern seaboard.
+500 hPa in AM obtained from the three model experiments.
+In EXP_TNI (Figure 3), the Gulf-to-U.S. moisture transport is greatly increased and an upper-level cyclone is formed over North America that brings more cold and dry air to the central U.S., all indicating enhanced large-scale differential advection in the central U.S. In EXP_LAN and EXP_ELN (Figure S2), on the other hand, the Gulf-to-U.S. moisture transport is not either increased or decreased.
+A relatively weak upper-level cyclone is formed in EXP_LAN, but it is positioned over the eastern seaboard.
+In EXP_ELN, a weak upper-level anticyclone is formed and also positioned over the eastern seaboard.

-Therefore, these model results fully support the hypothesis that a positive phase of the TNI with cooling in the central tropical Pacific (CP) and warming in the eastern tropical Pacific (EP) enhances the large-scale differential advection in the central U.S. advecting more cold and dry upper-level air from the high-latitudes and more warm and moist lower-level from the GoM, and thus increasing U.S. tornado activity in spring.
-However, the model results do not show any increase or decrease in the large-scale differential advection in the central U.S. under La Niña and El Niño conditions as long as the SST anomalies in EP are as strong and the same sign as the
+Therefore, these model results fully support the hypothesis that a positive phase TNI with cooling in the central tropical Pacific (CP) and warming in the eastern tropical Pacific (EP) enhances the large-scale differential advection in the central U.S. advecting cold and dry upper-level air from the high-latitudes and warm and moist lower-level from the GoM, and thus increasing U.S. tornado activity in the spring.
+However, the model results do not show any increase or decrease in the large-scale differential advection in the central U.S. by La Niña and

+1 El Niño conditions as long as the SST anomalies in EP are as strong and the same sign as the